plake06/ec-sdk/plugins/kepware/README.md

 There are several types of protocols supported by this plugin.
 Currently it's pre-set to MQTT for the beta testing.
 Pay more attention on the ```tpc``` (Topic) configuration, this needs to match your topic which setup in the MQTT broker.

 #### Egress
 Currently we support gRPC and Predix UAA.
-You may need to set the pxy (proxy) if you're to deploy this plugin in a onprem/vpn network.
+You may need to set the ```pxy``` (proxy) if you were to deploy this plugin in a onprem/vpn network.

 #### Logging
 It is important to know that the Kepware plugin support the file-level logging.
 Once your agent successfully launches the plugin as a sub-process, you will be able to see the history of logs produced inside of the sub-process.
 The log file ```.connectivity.log``` will be saved in the root directory of your agent/plugin.
 There is a **20Mb** limitation on the log file.
 Agent will reset all logging history once the 20Mb threshold is met.